 If you don't want to pay out for bags, you can take steps to prevent dust escaping back into your home after cleaning.
 Empty bagless vacuums outside, ideally into a bag, and use gloves and a mask if you have serious allergies.
 If you'd rather not have the hassle, opt for a bagged model.

 It's also important to choose a vacuum cleaner that doesn't leak dust and allergens back out into the room while cleaning.
 This can happen if the internal system is poorly sealed, or the dust filters aren't effective.
-We test this in our lab, and have found both bagged and bagless models that excel at keeping allergens locked up while cleaning, so check our vacuum cleaner reviews for the models with five-star allergen-retention scores.
+We test this in our lab, and have found both bagged and bagless models that excel at keeping allergens locked up while cleaning, so check our for the models with five-star allergen-retention scores.

 - Usually very light, as little as 1.2kg compared with around 7-8kg for a standard vacuum.